Cloudxtreme/training_material/modules/101_IntroToRiak/2_0/101_IntroToRiak_TeachingNotes.md

 	+ masterless ring permits operation with no single point of failure
 	+ permanent node failure without data loss
 	+ self-healing thanks to hinted-handoff, conflict resolution, read-repair and active-anti-entropy
-	+ for our enterprise customers, full cluster failover
+	+ if you use MDC, you can even do full cluster failover

 ##Horizontal Scalability
-+ means you can scale the performance of your database by adding more machines to the cluster
++ means you can scale the performance of your database by adding more machines to the cluster, instead of replacing slower machines with faster ones
-+ aka scaling out
-+ vertical scaling means replacing slower computers with faster ones
-+ aka scaling up
++ aka scaling out, instead of scaling up
 + why do you want to scale?
 	+ because you want to grow... more customers, more compute power
 + why do you want to scale out instead of up?
+	+ using smaller machines results in less wasted compute power
-	+ super-computers are expensive
+	+ powerful machines are single points of failure
 	+ eventually computers don't get any faster
-	+ powerful machines are single points of failure
-	+ adding smaller machines more often results in less wasted compute power
-	+ you don't have to throw computers away
 + how does Riak scale?
 	+ performance increase improves linearly with more nodes
 	+ double your cluster size, get double the performance